hrsinghvi/therabot/README.md

 ### For Users

-1. **Visit TheraBot** at [your-deployed-url.com]
-2. **Create your account** with secure email verification
+1. **Create your account** with secure email verification
-3. **Start your journey** with a daily mood check-in
+2. **Start your journey** with a daily mood check-in
-4. **Explore features** like journaling, AI chat, and analytics
+3. **Explore features** like journaling, AI chat, and analytics
-5. **Track your progress** with beautiful mood visualizations
+4. **Track your progress** with beautiful mood visualizations

-### For Developers & Contributors
+### For Developers

-TheraBot is open source!
-We welcome contributions from developers who want to help make mental health support more accessible.
+TheraBot is built with modern web technologies and follows best practices for mental health applications.

 ## 🏗️ Tech Stack & Architecture